Puberty Blues (novel): Themes

 Puberty Blues addresses the sexism of surf culture and youth culture in general in Australia in the 1970s.
 It also deals with what would become common young adult themes such as love, sex and identity.

 Critical reception

 The novel was the third to be published by McPhee Gribble and thus occupied a special place in the development of Australian literature.
 There were strong reactions to the depictions of underage sex, rape, pregnancy, drinking and drug-taking.
 Many were scandalised, while others defended it as a feminist work, with Germaine Greer calling it a "profoundly moral story".
-As the book was largely autobiographical, it also drew attention from those whom it was based on.
+The book also drew attention from those whom it was based on.
 But Kylie Minogue spoke for many when she said, "I don't recall reading Puberty Blues so much as devouring it.
 I was about thirteen, alone in my bedroom with the door firmly shut.
 I was fascinated."
 It is now regarded as a classic.

 The pressures of public attention caused Carey and Lette to go their separate ways.